 To maintain a claim in good standing, the holder is required to meet annual exploration or exploitation expenditure requirements.
-Currently, the Tuligtic Property is subject to expenditure requirements of approximately US\$757,000 per year.
+Currently, based on the New Concessions, the Tuligtic Property is subject to expenditure requirements of approximately US\$757,000 per year.
 However, the Company has substantial historic expenditures which can be used to offset the annual requirements.